InsightsEQ ViewsCorporate Actions And The Role Of A Transfer Agent

 Why experience matters

 A transfer agent that has a lot of experience with Corporate Actions is in the best position to facilitate the process.
-"We take a hands-on approach, digging in right from the beginning to understand the terms of the deal and how we think it could be structured to ensure a smooth execution and delivery," says Becky Paulson, Relationship Director, EQ.
-"Every deal is different, no matter how boilerplate it looks."
+“Let our hands-on approach, knowledge and experience guide your event to ensure a smooth transaction for you and your shareholders,” says Legregin.

-It's not over till the payments go out
+It's not over until the payments go out

 Your transfer agent is not just a facilitator, they're a trusted partner acting on your behalf.
 From up-front strategic thinking to back-office mailings, they should provide guidance, expertise and a disciplined approach to make sure nothing gets overlooked.
 In addition to strategic advice, the transfer agent assists with the vital functions of payments, reporting and mailings, including: